Search

 Lactoperoxidase: What Is It, Cosmetic Uses & Side Effects

-This article was last updated on: May 27, 2023
+Updated on: May 27, 2023

 Picture this: you’re standing in the beauty aisle, looking for a new cream or serum to add to your skincare routine.
 You pick up a product and read the ingredients list, only to find yourself lost in a sea of scientific names and complicated terms.
 Sound familiar?
 We’ve all been there, wondering if that tongue-twister of an ingredient is actually beneficial to our skin.
 One such ingredient, lurking within cosmetic products, is Lactoperoxidase.
 Quite a mouthful, right?
 This article will explore the intricate world of Lactoperoxidase, shedding light on its cosmetic uses and potential side effects.